dgkanatsios/CKAD-exercises/c.pod_design.md

 </p>
 </details>

 ### Create a cron job with image busybox that runs every minute and writes 'date; echo Hello from the Kubernetes cluster' to standard output.
-The cron job should be terminated if it takes more than 17 seconds to start execution after its schedule.
+The cron job should be terminated if it takes more than 17 seconds to start execution after its scheduled time (i.e. the job missed its scheduled time).

 <details><summary>show</summary>
 <p>